ualibraries/ansible-config/docs/baseline_creation/centos7-baseline_setup.md

             (added no-password privilege escalation for "ansible-admin" user)

-## Convert to template and capture state zero.
+## Convert to template and capture state.

 *   In a **terminal**, logged into centos7-baseline as "root":